YuhengHuang87/TE_crossover/Test the impact of TEs on local CO/README.md

-I. run scripts in folder /assign TE family
+I. Annotate TEs to family level with scripts in folder /assign TE family

 II.
 Analyze the CUT&Tag sequence data with scripts in folder /CUT&Tag analysis